jrmarino/AdaBase/res_std_field.md

 </p>
 <br/>
 <p>
-If an enumerated type is requested as a string, only the string component will be returned.
-If it's requested as a number, the index will be returned.
+An enumerated type can be converted into a string type.
 The Time type can only be converted to a string, and this has the form of the ISO 8601 format (no timezone information).
 Similarly, the natural types can be converted into a array of bytes (aka "chain") up to 8 bytes.